 Student teams will take actual digital and mobile health challenges and learn how to apply Biodesign innovation principles to research and evaluate needs, ideate solutions, and objectively assess them against key criteria for satisfying the needs.
 Teams use a hands-on approach with the support of need coaches and mentors.
 On the final day of class, teams present to a panel of digital health experts and compete for project extension funding.
 Learn more about Biodesign NEXT and read about the winning teams from past years.

 Enrollment in the course is limited, and by application only.
-Friday sessions will be used for work time on team projects and for two scheduled workshops (no classes).
-Check out last year's syllabus for more information.
-An updated syllabus will be available this summer!
+Friday sessions will be used for work time on team projects and for five workshops.
+Check out the working version of this year's syllabus for more information.

 |Biodesign for Digital Health|

 - Oliver Aalami Lead Director, Biodesign for Digital Health